bio-tools/biotoolsDocs/hangouts.rst

    - what `sifterapp <https://biotools.sifterapp.com/>`_ tasks have been worked on
    - ask for help on tasks, reassign tasks, etc.

 3) **STATUS** : discussion on the `Status Report <http://biotools.readthedocs.io/en/latest/status_reports.html>`_ : please read it before the meeting
 4) **PRIORITIES** : discussion on the current priority assignments in `sifterapp <https://biotools.sifterapp.com/>`_
-   - # 138 Leveraging the training community (Henriette)
-   - # 211 Implementation of tool annotator (Hans)

-5) **EVENTS & DEADLINES** - bring up items to be actioned in sifter We need a list of events which promote Bio.tools, and for which we expect / want DK-ELIXIR to give funding/support.
+5) **EVENTS & DEADLINES** - bring up items to be actioned in sifter We need a list of events which promote bio.tools, and for which we expect / want DK-ELIXIR to give funding/support.
-THe list includes (at least) :
+The list includes (at least) :

    - EuBIC conference (Jan 2017)
    - ELIXIR All-hands (Mar 2017)
    - ECCB/ISMB (July 2017)
    - DKBC (Aug 2017)
    - Other events?

 HH can manage the list and bridge to DK-ELIXIR to ensure proper outreach/advertisement + budgetting + ELIXIR 'booth'-ware logistics with HUB.

 6) **KPIs** : Track status of key performance indicators from https://bio.tools/stats.